MikeRatcliffe/Recipes/content/blog/pressure-cooker-oxtail-stew/pressure-cooker-oxtail-stew.md

 1. In the same pot, add onion, garlic, carrots, celery, and bell pepper.
 2. Sauté for 4–5 minutes until slightly softened.
-3. Stir in tomato paste and cook for 1 minute to deepen flavor.
+3. Stir in tomato puree and cook for 1 minute to deepen flavor.

 ### Deglaze & Build Flavor